-The applicant must be a member of the state bar of one of the United States or the bar of the District of Columbia, and must be providing legal services on a fulltime (at least 32 hours per week) compensated basis in a public interest setting such as described below.
-Qualifying employment is limited to core public interest jobs which provide legal services for or under the direction of a governmental unit or an organization described in Internal Revenue Code § 501(c)(3) to people who cannot afford to pay, such as: legal aid or legal services offices and certain other private nonprofit organizations that provide legal services for persons or organizations financially unable to obtain adequate legal services; and indigent or public defender offices.
+The applicant must be a member of a state bar or the District of Columbia bar, OR the applicant may have passed one of the above bars and be awaiting admission, AND must be providing legal services on a fulltime (at least 32 hours per week) -full-time or part-time (at least 20 hours per week) compensated basis in a public interest setting such as described below.
+Qualifying employment is limited to core public interest jobs which provide legal services for or under the direction of a governmental unit or an organization described in Internal Revenue Code § 501(c)(3) to people who cannot afford to pay, such as: legal aid or legal services offices and certain other private nonprofit organizations that provide legal services for public defender offices.

-Some examples of qualifying positions include:

-Attorney at Legal Services or Legal Aid office Attorney at nonprofit organization qualifying for tax exemption under Internal Revenue Code § 501(c)(3) and serving indigent clients Attorney at Indigent Defender or Public Defender office
+Some examples of qualifying positions include: Attorney at Legal Services or Legal Aid offices Attorney at nonprofit organization qualifying for tax exemption under Internal Revenue Code § 501(c)(3) and serving indigent clients Attorney at Indigent Defender or Public Defender office